We have outlined a few things that should help to heal your piercing.

 To care for the outside, follow the instructions above.

-For the first few days of your new piercing eating may be difficult (you may notice this especially with tongues).
-Take it easy, start on soft foods like soup and work your way up to tougher foods.
+For the first few days of your new piercing eating way be difficult (you may notice

 We suggest you avoid hot spicy foods at this stage.